 When the season for greens ends, however, goosefoots’ inconspicuous flowers go to seed.
 After the plants dry and turn brown in late summer and fall, the fully developed seeds can be stripped into a collecting container along with the dry chaff.
 Rubbing and winnowing reveals the black seeds.

-Similarly, John Kallas writes that “the use of these seed capsules or just the seeds as a cooked porridge is complicated by bitterness” which “makes the seed capsules unpalatable and somewhat toxic in large amounts” (Edible Wild Plants, 2010).
+John Kallas writes that “the use of these seed capsules or just the seeds as a cooked porridge is complicated by bitterness” which “makes the seed capsules unpalatable and somewhat toxic in large amounts” (Edible Wild Plants, 2010).
 This bitterness—at least in cultivated quinoa (Chenopodium quinoa) and the wild goosefoot Chenopodium berlandieri—is caused by saponins, he explains.

 Dietary saponins are not easily absorbed by the digestive system, so upon consumption much of what is eaten passes through.
-They may even have some health benefits in small doses—for stimulating digestion and cleansing intestinal walls (Elpel, 2013).
+They may have health benefits in small doses—for stimulating digestion and cleansing intestinal walls (Elpel, 2013).

 The Blister Method

-Much as I liked the idea of dancing on hot goosefoot seeds in my bare feet, I chose to go with the approach recommended by Greene Deane and give the seeds a good overnight soak, followed by a rinse.
+Much as I liked the idea of dancing on hot goosefoot seeds in my bare feet, I chose to go with the approach recommended by Green Deane and give the seeds a good overnight soak, followed by a rinse.
 But first, I had a large batch of dried seeds to rub and winnow.

 I sat on the couch for a couple hours painstakingly rubbing chaff from seeds, and the dry seeds again for extra measure, between my fingertips.
 This hurt my fingers a little and I later suffered dry, cracked skin on my fingertips.
 I also tried rubbing them in a rubber garlic-peeling tube, but they kept flying out—so maybe two flat layers of rubber would work better.